-Basic Text: Maritime Bremen
+Basic Text: Scenic Bremen

 Of peat barges, pirate ships and container terminals

 When the sun shines down on Bremen, locals and visitors to the city head to the Schlachte Embankment on the banks of the Weser river.
-The terraces and gardens of restaurants and pavement cafés command wonderful views of the river.
+The terraces and gardens of the restaurants and pavement cafés command wonderful views of the water.
 Historical and modern ships line the quayside and add to the holiday mood.
 In summer, the beer gardens and outdoor areas along the embankment have seating for around 2,000 people and are open until midnight.
-Bremen food and drink can also be enjoyed on the water: the ships moored on the Schlachte offer a wide range of culinary experiences – from cocktails on the concrete ship MS Treue to dinner in pirate-themed surroundings on the three-masted Admiral Nelson.
+The local food and drink can also be enjoyed on the water: the ships moored on the Schlachte offer a wide range of culinary experiences – from cocktails on the concrete ship MS Treue to dinner in pirate-themed surroundings on the three-masted Admiral Nelson.
 The theatre ship presents cultural entertainment, while the hotel ships offer excellent lodgings.
 St. Martin's quay is where the river tours depart: every day in summer, boats take passengers up and down the Weser on short trips or long cruises.
 There are tours of the Weser river and the harbour, breakfast or candlelit dinner cruises, tours themed on Bremen's delicious kale and pinkel dish and Weser riverboat parties.

 Further downriver is a place that unites the historical and the modern aspects of maritime Bremen.
 In Überseestadt, one of the largest regeneration projects in Europe, the old Bremen docks are being transformed into contemporary residential, business and leisure quarters.
-The Hanseatic area of this fast-growing district can be reached on a leisurely stroll by the river, which follows a route along the extended Schlachte Embankment and through St. Stephen's church via the extended Schlachte Embankment.
-This means that Überseestadt is only a riverside stroll away from the centre of Bremen.
-Cyclists are also able to make the short trip along the Weser is also suitable for cyclists, and from May to September a river shuttle operates from the Europahafen here to the north of Bremen or to St. Martin's quay.
+The Hanseatic area of this fast-growing district can be reached on a leisurely stroll by the river, which follows a route along the extended Schlachte Embankment and through St. Stephen's district.
+This short trip along the Weser is also suitable for cyclists, and from May to September a river shuttle operates from the Europahafen here to the north of Bremen or to St. Martin's quay.